mrisher/smtp-sts/reporting.md

 sender SHOULD attempt redelivery for up to 24hrs after the initial attempt.
 As previously stated the reports are optional, so while it is ideal to attempt redelivery, it is not required.
-If multiple retries are attempted, ideally they would be on a logarithmic scale.
+If multiple retries are attempted, ideally they would be on an exponential scale.

 ## Metadata Variances

 As stated above, there are a variable number of ways to declare information about the data therein.
-If it should be the case that these objects were to disagree, then the report data contained within the JSON body MUST be considered the authoritative source for those data elements.
+If any of items declared via subject or filename disagree with the report, the report MUST be considered the authoritative source.

 # IANA Considerations